 Zen is an ancestral lineage that traces itself back to Shakyamuni Buddha.
 Because it relies on the mind-to-mind transmission of its teachings, personal study with an authentic teacher is pivotal to training.
 Although fundamentally, teachers have nothing to give, they are indispensable in helping students navigate the difficulties we encounter along the way, directly pointing to our original perfection.
 In dokusan, private interview, students deal with the questions and insights that emerge out of zazen.

 The founder of Zen, Bodhidharma, said that Zen does not rely on words and letters.
 However, most western Buddhist practitioners are not familiar with the historical, philosophical and psychological underpinnings of the tradition, so Buddhist Study is critical to establishing a sound religious practice.
 Though words are not the same as the reality they describe, when used skillfully, they can act as a medium for direct realization.
 See the MRO Recommended Reading List.

 Liturgy makes visible the invisible, bringing into awareness the shared experience of a group.
 In theistic religions, liturgy reaffirms our relationship with God.
 Zen, by contrast, is nontheistic, so its emphasis is on realizing our Buddha nature, or the nature of the self.
 All of Zen’s rituals point to the intimacy between the self and the ten thousand things.
-For an introduction to Zen liturgy, see Celebrating Everyday Life by Daido Roshi.
+For an introduction to Zen liturgy, see Bringing the Sacred to Life by Daido Roshi.

 Right Action is the study and practice of the Buddhist Precepts, the moral and ethical teachings of the Buddha.
 Though the Precepts are based on the experience of no-self, they are designed to function in the world of differences.
 Thus they define how a Buddha lives in the world.
 See